-Once you’ve uploaded your video, now’s the time to share the link on social media!
-Sharing links to podcast platforms such as iTunes on visual-heavy platforms like Facebook and Instagram may not look the best.
-That’s why the YouTube video format helps a lot on this regard.
+Once you’ve uploaded your video, now’s the time to share the link on all of your marketing channels, from social media to your email newsletter.
+Social media platforms love video content, so that’s why the YouTube video format helps a lot on this regard.

 You can post short clips from your podcast video episodes as a sort of sneak peek into the next episode to hype users up.
 Additionally, after your podcast has been posted, you can snip some of the highlights and post those to Instagram, Facebook, or Twitter as well as an accompanying call-to-action to view the full episode.

 After all, video content does incredibly well on social media.
 45% of people watch more than an hour of video per day, and 78% of social media marketers believe videos attract more traffic to their pages.